ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 * Change the thingworx server used to publish the widget
   * Inside `build.gradle`, configure the thingworx settings under `project.ext`
 * Rename the `demoWebpack.ide.ts` and `demoWebpack.runtime.ts` accordingly.

+After all the necessary changes are done, run `npm install`.

 ### Adding dependencies